Kissing can be one of the most exciting parts of a relationship. But you may also feel wary of kissing if you’re with someone for the first time.

 - memory loss

-Early treatment of syphilis with antibiotics, such as penicillin, is usually successful in destroying infectious bacteria.
-Get treatment as soon as possible if you think you have syphilis to prevent any long-term complications.
+Early treatment of syphilis with antibiotics, such as penicillin, is usually successful against bacteria.
+If you think you have syphilis, contact your healthcare provider for treatment as soon as possible to prevent any long-term complications.

-Here’s a quick reference guide to some common STDs that can’t be spread through kissing:
+Here’s a quick reference guide to some common STIs that don’t pass on through kissing:

 - Chlamydia.
-This bacterial STD is only spread through unprotected oral, anal, or genital sex with someone who has the infection.
-You can’t be exposed to the bacteria through saliva.
+This bacterial STI is only spread through oral, anal, or genital sex without barrier methods.
+The bacteria isn’t transmitted through saliva.

 - Gonorrhea.
-This is another bacterial STD only spread through unprotected sex, not saliva from kissing.
+This is another bacterial STI only passed on through sexual activity, not saliva from kissing.

 - Hepatitis.
-This is a liver condition typically caused by a virus that can be spread through sexual contact or exposure to the blood of someone with the infection, but not through kissing.
+This is a liver condition typically caused by a virus that can be spread through sexual contact or exposure to blood that contains the virus, but not through kissing.

 - Pelvic inflammatory disease (PID).
-This is a bacterial infection spread through unprotected sex.
+This is a bacterial infection spread through sexual contact.
 The bacteria can cause PID when introduced into the vagina, but not the mouth.

 - Trichomoniasis.
-This bacterial infection is only spread through unprotected genital sex, not through kissing or even oral or anal sex.
+This bacterial STI is only transmitted through genital sexual activity without barrier methods, not through kissing or even oral or anal sex.

 - vaginal fluid